Ked-Ki/advent-of-code-2022/README.md

 place your inputs in `inputs/day<num>/in`

-optionally place correct answers in `inputs/day<num>/out`, one line per part.
+optionally place correct answers in `inputs/day<num>/out` as a json array, one entry per part